spmohan77/Image-prediction-using-AWS-Greengrass-QIoT-QuAI/README.md

 4. Create a new device inside Greengrass Group Devices section as shown in the below image
 ![](./images/step3.png)
 5. Prepare below 3 subscriptions list
   - Greengrass Device to SendGGImageToQIoT:9 Lambda for Image Prediction
   - QIoTIntegration Lambda function to IoT Cloud for upload predicted image to S3 Bucket
--   Greengrass Device to QIoTIntegration:16 Lmabda for republish QIoT predcited message to  AWS Greengrass then to AWS Cloud Please refer the following image for these 3 subscriptions list source, destination and topic details
+  - Greengrass Device to QIoTIntegration:16 Lmabda for republish QIoT predcited message to  AWS Greengrass then to AWS Cloud.

+  Please refer the following image for these 3 subscriptions list source, destination and topic details
 ![](./images/step4.png)